If You (BigBang song)

-"If You" is a song recorded by South Korean boy band Big Bang.
+"If You" is a song recorded by South Korean boy band BigBang.
 It was released digitally on July 1, 2015 by YG Entertainment, as the third single from Made, being included in the single album D. It was written by group member G-Dragon who also produced the song with P.K and Dee.P.
 "If You" became a chart-topper in South Korea's Gaon Digital Chart, and went on to sell over five million digital units across Asia.

 Background

 The first poster of D was released on June 26, 2015, announcing "If You" and its release date as July 1.
 The release was supported by a live countdown on Naver Starcast on June 30.

 It was announced that the song will have no music video, unlike the other singles that BigBang released that year.
 An official from their label, YG, revealed to Star News that "the reason why it does not have a music video is because since Big Bang's debut in 2006, 'If You' is their saddest song ever.
 'If You' is a track that will touch you emotionally.
 A music video wasn't shot so that you can focus on the music and lyrics only."
 This is the first song in which all of the members of BigBang sing, as typically before T.O.P and G-Dragon would rap.